THaenlein/string-class/README.md

-Implementation of a own string class in C.
+Implementation of a own string class in C++.